dafydd2277/systemAdmin/ldap/01_setup.md

 ## Add a User

 Here, we'll add a user to the LDAP database, then add two groups, listing that user as a member.
+The first of the two groups will be a [User Private Group][upg].
 In the next section, we'll then query for that user, to verify he was correctly added.

 ```bash
  ldapmodify -v -x -H ldap://localhost:389 -c -D "${s_dirmgr}" \